prominenceai/deepstream-services-library/docs/api-tee.md

-# Demuxer, Remuxer, and Splitter - Tee API
+# Demuxer and Splitter - Tee API
-There are currently three types of Tees -- Demuxer, Remuxer, and Splitter -- each with a very specific use and purpose.
+There are currently two types of Tees -- Demuxer and Splitter -- each with a very specific use and purpose.
 All connect to downstream [Branches](/docs/api-branch.md).

 ### Demuxer Tee
 The Demuxer Tee is built-on NVIDIA's [Gst-nvstreamdemux plugin](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreamdemux.html#gst-nvstreamdemux) which, from the documentation, _"demuxes batched frames into individual buffers.
 It creates a separate Gst Buffer for each frame in the batch.
 It does not copy the video frames.
 Each Gst Buffer contains a pointer to the corresponding frame in the batch.
 The plugin pushes the unbatched Gst Buffer objects downstream on the pad corresponding to each frame’s source."_

-### Remuxer Tee
-Built with a Demuxer and multiple Streammuxers, The Remuxer Tee splits the batched input stream into downstream branches, each with their own unique batched metatdata for parallel inference.

-Remuxing a batched stream is performed as follows:
-1. The Demuxer plugin is used to demux the incoming batched stream into individual streams/source-pads.
-2. GStreamer tee plugins are connected to the source-pads splitting each single stream into multiple single streams, as required for each downstream Branch.
-3. Each added Branch is connected upstream to an NVIDIA [Gst-nvstreammux plugin](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreammux.html)
-4. Each Streammuxer is then connected upstream to some or all of the single stream Tees, as specified by the client.

-DSL supports both the [**OLD** NVIDIA Streammux pluging](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreammux.html) and the [**NEW** NVIDIA Streammux plugin](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreammux2.html)

 ### Splitter Tee
 The Splitter Tee splits the stream -- batched or single frame -- to multiple source-pads, each connected to a unique Branch.
 The Tee does not copy the Gst Buffer, it simply pushes a pointer to the same buffer to each downstream Branch.